 - If the drawing was originally from an Architect or Landscape architect, this Insertion Units setting will probably need to be “Inches.”

 - If the drawing was originally from a Surveyor or a Civil Engineer and it is not a detail drawing, this Insertion Units setting will probably need to be “Feet.”

 - If you do a DIST measurement and the answer is provided in a form of X’-Y,” or if you see that the “Length Type” is set to “Architectural” or even “Engineering,” then the Insertion Units setting will probably need to be “Inches.”

 - If a 3.5-foot line can be drawn by entering a length of 3’6, then the Insertion Units setting should be “Inches.”

 - Setting the Insertion Units to “Unitless” is not recommended for drawings that will be used down the road as blocks and/or XREFs.

 Happy Units = Happy Sharing!

-Marissa is the Civil Infrastructure Manager at CADD Microsystems.
+Marissa is the Practice Manager for Civil and Infrastructure at CADD Microsystems.
 Marissa graduated from Virginia Tech with Bachelor’s and Master’s degrees in Civil Engineering.
 She has been working with Autodesk products for almost 20 years, specializing in the Civil and GIS solutions.
 She has worked for a number of reputable civil firms in Virginia providing CAD support to transportation, utility, land development, mapping, and GIS projects.
 At CADD Microsystems, Marissa’s responsibilities include managing the Civil Team, performing product demonstrations, teaching classes, giving seminars and workshops, and performing consulting for many Autodesk products such as Civil 3D, Land Desktop, Map 3D and Raster Design.

 Dive Deeper into AutoCAD!